Clinical Nurse Leader (CNL) Area of Concentration

 - Information management or the use of information systems and technologies to improve healthcare outcomes

 Building on the strength and reputation of its graduate programs, the University of Pittsburgh School of Nursing is offering a Master of Science for the Clinical Nurse Leader (CNL) online as well as onsite.

 The interactive online classroom, led by the excellent University of Pittsburgh faculty, provides opportunities for active learning, discussion, problem solving, debating, critical thinking, research, networking, and community building.

-All courses can be completed online except for the Clinical Practicum, comprised of 420 hours, which can be completed at a healthcare facility near your home.
+All courses can be completed online except for the Clinical Practicum, comprised of 420 hours, which can be completed at healthcare facilities near your home.
 Pitt Online’s mission is to provide graduate professional programs of the same quality, taught by the same faculty, with the same superb level of support services as their counterparts offered to resident students enrolled on the Pittsburgh Campus.
 See www.online.pitt.edu for additional information.

 At this time, the University of Pittsburgh School of Nursing IS AUTHORIZED to enroll online students from most US states.
 Pursuant to state laws and regulations, however, we are currently unable to admit online students from selected states.
 Please see: (http://www.online.pitt.edu/news/StateInfo.php).
 If your state is listed as one where we cannot enroll students, please contact Pitt Online (firstname.lastname@example.org or 412-648-9499) to determine if the status has changed.